makyo/writing/work/claw17/disappearance.md

 I make a quick pass of the bathroom, but it's clean enough as is, so I mostly just wipe down the sink.

-Back out in the cafe, I turn off the soft indie pop on the house speakers, and something clicks within me.
+Back out in the cafe, I turn off the soft indie pop on the house speakers, and then something clicks within me.

 I clutch at the edge of the bar as all of those emotions, eight or nine months of them, crash into me.
-All those months of living in at least some state of fear, all those days of holding back on feeling anything else, they're all time past-me only borrowed.
+All those months of living in at least some state of fear, all those days of holding back on feeling anything else, they all add up to time past-me only borrowed.
 All those past-due feelings make themselves felt *now*.

-My grip on the bar tightens as I let out a gasp of a sob, and then I crumple to the floor wedged between the milk fridge and the end of the bar where Stefan had been sitting only a half hour ago.
-My muscles tense, and my perception of the world, my entire awareness, shrinks to the size of a coin, chalk-white and smelling of snow.
+My grip on the bar tightens as I gasp out a stifled cry, and then I'm crumpling to the floor, wedged between the milk fridge and the end of the bar where Stefan had been sitting only a half hour ago.
+My muscles are tensing, and my perception of the world, my entire awareness, is shrinking to something the size of a coin, chalk-white pain smelling of snow.

-I come to on my side, gasping for air and sobbing.
+I come to on my side, gasping for air and choking on sobs.
 I'd been sobbing the whole time, apparently, as my cheeks and the sleeve of my shirt are soaked.
 Drooling too, from the looks of it.

 My body hasn't figured out how to move, yet, but I can see a dark, angular shape above me.
 I try to push away, but all I can manage is to tense up further.